 What’s the difference between a cruise on a P&O cruise ship and on a Hurtigruten cruise ship?

-We’ve been on one Hurtigruten cruise and five P&O cruises.
+My wife and I have been on one Hurtigruten cruise and five P&O cruises.

-So which is better?
-Which did we prefer?
+So which did we prefer?

 Two Cruise Companies: Two Nations